Genealogy & Local History

 2. The Local History Digital Collection

 Librarians at the Chesterfield Township Library are continually digitizing items of local history and preserving them in the digital archive of the Local History Digital Collection, maintained through the 21-member library Suburban Library Cooperative.
+This collection includes digital copies of the entire run of The Chesterfield Review.

-View the Local History Digital Collection.
+Click here for free access to the Local History Digital Collection.

 Ancestry.com Library Edition is for in-library use only as a benefit to residents and library users.